About us

 We advise ...

-• Professionals and laymen through Information events
+• Professionals and the general public through information events

 We network...

-• ...us with other specialists and organizations
+• With other specialists and organizations to share knowledge and collaborate

 We inform...